r4victor/tenthousandmeters/content/blog/python_bts_12.md

 To execute a function, Python first creates a frame for it and then executes the frame.
 A frame is an object that captures the state of the code object execution.
 It stores the code object itself as well as the values of local variables, the references to the dictionaries of global and built-in variables, the value stack, the instruction pointer and so on.

-A generator object stores the corresponding frame and some utility data like the generator's name and a flag telling whether the generator is currently running or not.
+A generator object stores the frame created for the generator function and some utility data like the generator's name and a flag telling whether the generator is currently running or not.
 The generator's `send()` method executes the generator's frame just like Python executes frames of ordinary functions – it calls `_PyEval_EvalFrameDefault()` to enter the [evaluation loop]({filename}/blog/python_bts_04.md).
 The evaluation loop iterates over the bytecode instructions one by one and does whatever the instructions tell it to do.
 The only but crucial difference between calling a function and running a generator is that every time you call the function, Python creates a new frame for it, while the generator keeps the same frame between the runs, thus preserving the state.

 How does Python execute `yield` expressions?
 Let's see.
 Every time the compiler encounters `yield`, it emits a `YIELD_VALUE` bytecode instruction.
 We can use the [`dis`](https://docs.python.org/3/library/dis.html#opcode-RETURN_VALUE) standard module to check this: